St John the Baptist Church, Saxmundham

 The church interior, looking east

-Like many medieval churches the chancel 'weeps', that is, it is built at a distinct angle to the nave.
-This is traditionally sad to represent Christ leaning his head on the cross to speak to the penitent thief.
-What is rare, almost unique, about Saxmundham's chancel is that it 'leans' to the left, looking from the altar, rather than the right.
+Like many medieval churches, the chancel 'weeps', that is, it is built at a distinct angle to the nave.
+This is traditionally said to represent Christ leaning his head on the cross to speak to the penitent thief.
+What is rare and almost unique about Saxmundham's chancel is that it 'leans' to the left, looking from the altar, rather than the right.
 Only one other Christian church is known to have this peculiarity, and that is in France.

 The floor is paved with stones brought from the church of St John in Fitzroy Square, London, which was destroyed in WWII bombing.
 On the north chapel wall is a tablet to Beeston Long (1765) and his wife, Sarah, carved by William Tyler, a founding member of the Royal Academy.
 Another memorial is to George Long, who died in 1782 in the assault on Trincomalee in Sri Lanka.